ciqol/sonarqube-api-client/README.md

 > This library is not maintained by SonarQube and is not an official SonarQube client.
 >
 > The current available functions are based on a few use cases.
-> To support the rest, please open a PR or issues.
+> To support the rest, please open a new PR or issue.

 To interact with an API that not implemented yet, you can use the `request()` method to make a custom request to the SonarQube API.
 For example: